array(1) {

 • Love: Love is beautifully described in I Corinthians 13.
 Love is a master virtue that fuels and empowers the other student virtues.
 Paul teaches in 1 Corinthians 13 that even if we speak in the tongues of angels (high linguistic achievement!) and fathom all mysteries (surpassing the learning of a genius) but do not have love, our achievement will be worth nothing.
 Students are called by God (and thus should be called by us) to “love the LORD your God with all your heart, with all your soul, with all your mind, and with all your strength.”
 There is a whole-hearted expectation of our affection.
 What’s more, we are to “love the lovely,” which means we must glory in God Himself and His revealed mind in nature, Scripture, and ourselves.
 Knowing of God’s goodness in the world, and His goodness toward us, we can live out of love and gratitude in all we do and study.

-• Humility: Humility is the necessary posture of a learner.
+• Humility: Humility is another master virtue that leads to other virtues.
+Humility is the necessary posture of a learner.
 We cultivate humility by taking students to the heights and showing them greatness.
 In the presence of greatness, students become conscious of their own slender resources and will not take on anything beyond their power, but instead learn to rejoice in what is given them in their measure.
 Humility will also lead to gratitude—gratitude even for those friends whose gifts and capacities surpass our own.
 Sertillanges writes, “In face of others’ superiority, there is only one honorable attitude: to be glad of it, and then it becomes our own joy, our own good fortune.”

 • Patience: Patience involves bearing difficulties well, enduring the hardship and “suffering” that does come occasionally (and sometimes regularly) as part of learning new skills and acquiring new knowledge.